aarnphm/aarnphm.github.io/content/thoughts/university/twenty-four-twenty-five/engineer-4a03/case study.md

 tags:
   - engineer4a03
 date: "2024-11-08"
-description: a case study into how surveillance capitalism drives one of the most influential controversy in data privacy of the
+description: a case study into how surveillance capitalism drives one of the most influential controversy in data privacy of the 21st century
 modified: "2024-11-08"
 title: Cambridge Analytica, a case study
 ---